-On April 28, according to the Gregorian calendar, the month of Jamal begins, which means « Beauty » in Arabic.
-On this day, the first day of the month of Jamal according to the nineteen-month Baha'i calendar, an important holiday is celebrated - the feast of the Nineteenth Day of the month of Jamal.
+On April 28, the month of Jamal begins according to the Gregorian calendar, which means « Beauty » in Arabic.
+On this day — the first day of the month Jamal according to the nineteen-month Bahai calendar — is an important holiday — the feast of the Nineteenth Day of the Month Jamal.